chuaqian/Code-Palmer/README.md

-# 💤 SleepSync — Smart Sleep Optimization
+# 💤 Bluely— Smart Sleep Optimization

 Personal sleep insights, live environment tracking, and an ESP32-powered smart alarm — all in one PWA-friendly Next.js app.

 ## ✨ Overview

-SleepSync is a mobile-first web app that helps you improve your sleep using simple daily logs, AI-driven recommendations, and optional IoT integration.
+Bluely is a mobile-first web app that helps you improve your sleep using simple daily logs, AI-driven recommendations, and optional IoT integration.
 It includes:

 - 📊 A modern dashboard with sleep trends and scores
 - 🤖 AI recommendations (Gemini) with safe offline fallback